maxchang3/io-runner/README.md

 }
 ```

 When you open the IO Runner panel in a C/C++ file, you can choose `(lldb) Launch` to start the process.
-The e x t en si o n will automatically execute the `buildG++` task (preLaunchTask), then run the output file specified in the program field.
+The extension will automatically execute the `buildG++` task (preLaunchTask), then run the output file specified in the program field.
 Finally, it will execute the `removeDevFolder` task (postDebugTask).

 ### Interpreted Languages